msalmonse/csv2/examples/examples.md

 ![trig function values](trig-bar.svg)

 Because the points are so close together the offset and width need to be specified.<br/>
-`csv2 svg --bared=128 --barwidth 10 --baroffset=0 trig.csv trig.json trig-bar.svg`
+`csv2 svg --bared 8 --barwidth 10 --baroffset 0 trig.csv trig.json trig-bar.svg`